 In the old days, Sabbats were often celebrated with a community bonfire where people would gather to eat, drink, dance, laugh, and give thanks.

 If you can’t have a bonfire, you can bring this same energy into your home with candles instead.
 I’ve recently fallen in love with the wood-wick candles from Hemlock Park.
 They’re made with organic coconut oil, and a tree is planted for every purchase.
-Another longtime favorite of mine is the 100% vegan soy candles from Old Soul Artisan inspired by folktales, literature, and the dark psyche. $1 from every online order is donated to wolf conservation.
+Another longtime favorite of mine is the 100% vegan soy candles from Old Soul Artisan inspired by folktales, literature, and the dark psyche. $1 from every online order is donated to wolf conservation, and Old Soul Artisan has a wonderful Samhain fragrance for the third harvest festival.

-Berry picking was another sacred part of Lammas.
-People used to climb up to a mountaintop in order to collect the wild berries, and the trek was a powerful representation of Lugh’s ascent as a sun god so his sacrifice to the harvest could be properly appreciated.
+Another sacred Lammas activity was picking berries.
+People used to climb up to a mountaintop in order to collect the wild berries, and the trek represented Lugh’s ascent as a sun god so his sacrifice to the harvest could be properly appreciated.
 While you don’t need to climb a mountain, you can still make a local berry harvest part of your celebration.

-Feasting is a big part of every harvest festival.
+Feasting is a major aspect of every harvest festival.
 Consider inviting friends for a picnic or potluck.
 Visit your local farmers market if you can.

 When you’re doing your meditation, be mindful of the changing season.
 The harvest is a time of positive energy when we reap the benefits of our hard work, but it’s also the time to be saving seeds to plant later, thinking about the future, and preparing to slow down and rest once the work is done so we can be recharged for spring.